Zhu Gui (Water Margin)

-Zhu Gui is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Dry Land Alligator", he ranks 92nd among the 108 Stars of Destiny and 56th among the 72 Earthly Fiends.
+Zhu Gui is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Dry Land Alligator", he ranks 92nd among the 108 Heroes and 56th among the 72 Earthly Fiends.

 Background

-The novel depicts Zhu Gui as tall with a yellowish beard and cheekbones like fists.
-Originally a tradesman, he joins the outlaws at Liangshan Marsh led by Wang Lun after losing his investment.
-Wang puts him in charge of an inn which acts as a lookout for the stronghold.
+The novel describes Zhu Gui as an imposing man with a thin yellowish beard and cheekbones like fists.
+Originally a merchant, he joins the outlaw band at Liangshan Marsh – led by Wang Lun and his deputies Song Wan and Du Qian – after losing his startup capital.
+Wang Lun then puts him in charge of an outpost to the south of Liangshan which is disguised as a tavern to gather intelligence for the outlaws.
+Zhu Gui has a younger brother, Zhu Fu, who also runs a tavern in their hometown in Yishui County.